Skip to content

 • Proximity to Outdoor Recreation - Hiking, skiing, camping, and fishing are popular in New Mexico.
 Because of their accessibility and proximity to popular recreational locations such as the Sandia Mountains, White Sands National Park, and Taos Ski Valley, properties near these natural attractions may have greater value.

-Privacy and Property Records
+Maintaining and Amending New Mexico Property Records

-Privacy and Property Records
+How to Ensure Data Privacy for Property Records

 Property records are public for two reasons.
 First, they prevent any one government office from having too much power over the people.
 Second, they maintain the public chain of title, showing every owner of a piece of real property.